miduku/bounce-algorithm/README.md

 ## Continuation
 As one can see, the first iteration of the analog algorithm resulted in different results.
-Our next assignment was therefor to edit the whole code even more to see what the changes will result to.
+Our next assignment was therefore to edit the whole code even more to see what the changes will result to.

 For this second iteration we asked people again to solve it: